Synth14/WhoReapedWhat/README.md

 - **With NTFS Audit**: Shows actual user and process that deleted the file
 - **Without Audit**: Shows service user and active processes
 - **Enable NTFS Audit**: Run as admin: `auditpol /set /subcategory:"File System" /success:enable`
+-
+### Windows Defender SmartScreen

+When running WhoReapedWhat.exe, Windows may display a SmartScreen warning.
+This happens because the application is not yet recognized as a verified publisher.

+➡️ Click "More info", then "Run anyway" to proceed.

+This is expected behavior for new or unsigned applications, and the software is completely safe to use.
 ### Linux/macOS
 - Shows current user and detected processes (Plex, Docker, etc.)